tomjoht/tomjoht.github.io/_posts/2015/5/2015-06-18-avoiding-death-from-sitting-on-your-butt-all-day.md

 ---
-title: How to avoid early death by sitting down all day
+title: How to avoid early death from sitting down all day
 categories:
 - general
 - jekyll